 WHAT ARE SOME OF THE CAUSES OF BITE DISHARMONY?

-Loss of even one single tooth can cause teeth to shift into the space of the missing tooth.
+Loss of even one single tooth can cause teeth to shift into the space of the missing tooth, go to this site .
 This creates a bite disharmony.
 Clenching and grinding the teeth can put excessive pressure on the teeth, the supporting bone and the gums.
 This can lead to split teeth, sensitive teeth and even loose teeth.

 Any time new restorations such as fillings, crowns, bridges or implants are planned, the bite must be analyzed first.
 As a matter of fact, anytime restorative treatment is planned the bite should be carefully evaluated with bite records and models of the teeth.
 This is a necessary part of the process.
 We do not proceed with these kinds of treatments without a thorough evaluation and analysis of all factors related to the bite.
 Not following these initial procedures is inviting failure of the treatment.

-Looking for Greenville family dentistry?
+Looking for dentist greenville sc?
 Contact us now!